 DataWalk Drop Folders

-- access to sets of objects per user
+- Access to sets of objects per user

-- access to an attribute of an object per user
+- Access to an attribute of an object per user

-DataWalk Object Search – a search engine
+DataWalk Object Search – A Search Engine

 DataWalk enables you to quickly find objects of interest across various datasets.
-The object could be a customer, a contract, a facility, an insurance policy, an incident, etc. Simultaneously, the solution shows which set a searched element comes from and search results themselves are presented in tabs of particular sets and sorted according to the degree of matching the search term.
-A user can move directly from the object search to the analysis of the chosen object.
+The object could be a customer, a contract, a facility, an insurance policy, or an incident.
+The results show in which set(s) a searched element is found, and are presented in tabs of specific sets sorted according to the degree of matching the primary search term.
+You can move directly from the object search to the analysis of the chosen object.